e2r2fx/VectorCode/docs/cli.md

 [the wiki](https://github.com/Davidyz/VectorCode/wiki/Tips-and-Tricks#git-hooks)
 for an example to use it with git hooks.

+If you're working with nested repos, you can pass `--recursive`/`-r` so that the `vectorise` command will honour the `.gitignore`s and `vectorcode.exclude`s in the nested repos.

 ### Making a Query

 To retrieve a list of documents from the database, you can use the following command: